AbnerCSZ/EKF2_offline/README.md

 # Example using ECL offline

 I use Myekf2.cpp. instead of main.cpp.
+This version use EKF without GPS velocity.
+If we have GPS velocity, we should cover the folder EKF with the  original code.
 In order to run normally, we need to have a folder called "data" in the root directory.
 And the "data" should have :

 imu_data.txt
 gps_data.txt
 mag_data.txt